blei-lab/treeffuser/README.rst

    :alt: Treeffuser on heteroscedastic data with sinuisodal response and fat tails
    :align: center

-Please refer to the docstrings for more information on the available methods and parameters.
+Please refer to the documentation for more information on the available methods and parameters.